English language in Southern England: Multicultural London English

 Multicultural London English (abbreviated MLE), colloquially called Blockney, is a dialect (and/or sociolect) of English that emerged in the late 20th century.
 It is spoken mainly by youths in multicultural parts of working-class London.

 The speech of Jamaicans, or children of Jamaican parents, in London shows interesting combinations of the Jamaican accent with the London accent.
 For example, in Jamaican English, //θ// is replaced by /[t]/, for example both //boːt//.
 In London, word-final //t// is realised as /[ʔ]/, as mentioned above.
 In Jamaican-London speech, glottalization of //t// applies also to //t// from //θ//, for example both of them /[bʌʊʔ ə dem]/.
 Hypercorrections like /[fʊθ]/ for foot are also heard from Jamaicans.
 John C. Wells's dissertation, Jamaican pronunciation in London, was published by the Philological Society in 1973.

-Berkshire and Hampshire English

-Berkshire and Hampshire are on the modern-day border between Estuary English and West Country English.
-Berkshire is predominantly non-rhotic today, but traditional accents may still be found across the county.
-Parts of West Berkshire may still be rhotic or variably rhotic today, though this feature is quickly becoming ever less frequent.
-In country areas and Southampton, the older rhotic accent can still be heard amongst some speakers, for example in the speech of John Arlott, Lord Denning and Reg Presley.
-Since the 1960s, particularly in Andover and Basingstoke, the local accent has changed reflecting the arrival of East Londoners relocated by London County Council.
-It can be argued that Hampshire is a borderline county moving East, linguistically.

-"Estuary-isms" can be found in Portsmouth or "Pompey" English, some of which may actually originate from Portsmouth rather than London.

 West Country English

 South West England or "West Country" English is a family of similar strongly rhotic accents, now perceived as rural.
 It originally extended an even larger region, across much of South East England, including an area south of the "broad A" isogloss, but the modern West Country dialects are now most often classified west of a line roughly from Shropshire via Oxfordshire.
 Their shared characteristics have been caricatured as Mummerset.

 They persist most strongly in areas that remain largely rural with a largely indigenous population, particularly the West Country.
 In many other areas they are declining because of RP and Estuary accents moving to the area; for instance, strong Isle of Wight accents tend to be more prevalent in older speakers.

 As well as rhoticity, here are common features of West Country accents: